oats-center/arrtrack/README.md

 - Provides detailed segment-level work records.
 - Visualizes vehicle movements on repeated routes.
 - Enhances accuracy and granularity of work records.
-- Supports effective resource allocation and timely compensation for drivers.
-- Alleviates administrative burdens and aids in strategic planning.

 ## Usage
 Navigate to the workorder app folder then call